 The license table is furnished to the ARC by state LMI offices.
 For more detail on this process, see our FAQ.

 In version 2.8 several requirements fields were added to allow comparison of license characteristics between states.
 Preliminary values have been generated from existing license descriptions and other data sources for most licenses.
-Those values will be available in the state download folders soon.

 A table containing identifiers for substate geographic areas.
 For each larger stfips, areatype, area combination, this table will contain a list of unique substfips, subareatyp and subarea smaller combinations that comprise the larger geographic area.